jolie/jester/README.md

 jolie jolie2rest.ol localhost:8080 swagger_enable=true easy_interface=false
 ```
 Copy the file `router_import.ol` into folder router.
-Copy the filw swagger_DEMO.json in the folder where your SwaggerUI application can retrieve it.
+Copy the file swagger_DEMO.json in the folder where your SwaggerUI application can retrieve it.
 If you are using Leonardo just put it inside folder www.
 Go into the folder tools/demo and launch the demo microservice:
 ```
 jolie demo.ol